The Next Logical Step After Your Scrum Master Education

 - 8-10 People

 - Offsite support and Interview

 Scrum Alliance SEUs

 With this course, you can also claim a total of 42 SEUs towards the Scrum Alliance Certified Scrum Professional (CSP) certification.
-It is a solid preparation before applying for the higher certifications of Certified Team Coach (CTC) and Certified Enterprise Coach (CEC).
+It is solid preparation before applying for the higher certifications of Certified Team Coach (CTC) and Certified Enterprise Coach (CEC).
 By following all activities of the course, you earn: 8 SEUs for each of the 3 training days and the 2 workshop days, plus 2 SEUs for two hours of 1:1 with a coach.